 WSSC Water contributes to the Plan as it deems appropriate based on biennial actuarial valuations performed by an independent actuary and consistent with the Actuarial Determined Employer Contribution.
-WSSC Water made cash contributions of \$3,251,287 and \$5,418,812 for the years 2020 and 2019, respectively.
+The WSSC Water made cash contributions of \$7,586,325 and \$3,251,287 for the years 2021 and 2020, respectively, based on the Commission's budgeted annual contributions of \$5,418,800 for each fiscal year.